matt-charr/qAPP/README.md

 ## 🤝 Missing a specific feature ?

 The project is very far from being complete (and will probably never be ...) and a loads of features are still missing.
 This is why our developpers are working continuously to enrich the list of functionalities.
-Feel free to share your idea.
+Feel free to share your ideas.
 We are happy to discuss with you about your personnal needs and the feasibility of your project.

 > [!NOTE]
 > If your idea is considered as doable by our team, be sure that your request will be added to our stack.
 But please kindly understand that we cannot give any ETA since our developers are working for `qa` as volunteers aside their job and our backlog is already populated by a thousand of new fields to explore.